kmwallio/ThiefMD/docs/_help/wordpress.md

 Sometimes, renaming the file or creating a symlink to `xmlrpc.php` with a different name will fix the issue.
 Don't worry, ThiefMD will be able to connect to the new file.
 We recommend renaming the file to `restrpc.php`.
 In the Connection window, you can specify `https://my-wordpress.blog/restrpc.php`

+### Disable mod_security

+On [DreamHost](https://dreamhost.com), you can disable mod_security by going into Manage Domains, clicking Edit, and choosing to disable **Extra Web Security?**.

+Disabling mod\_security can open up your site to DDoS attacks, SQL Injections, Brute Force attacks, and other preventable common issues.
+We recommend trying the other workarounds listed.

+Disabling mod\_security may improve XML-RPC reliability. mod\_security limits the amount of data being sent though XML-RPC.
+Disabling it can allow for larger photo uploads.

 ### Other issue?

 Please check your error and access logs.